 It was the year that I spent my summer by the sea playing with boats and getting paid for it, a year I was given so many opportunities to shine and took every last one of them I could.

-It was the year we gained a neice, and Joseph a cousin, and my wife’s family were all together about a table set for ten with food for twenty.
+It was the year we gained a neice, and my wife’s family were all together about a table set for ten with food for twenty.

 It was the year that I missed RABIES, a party still going after nine years.
 No longer will there be some old git who has been to every one of them.
 But although there are some friends from whom I have drifted this year, there are others to whom I have drawn closer.
 When my regular roleplaying game came to an end in April, I discovered it had left me with a group of wonderful friends that even without the game have been at our flat every Saturday night since.